Electrical and Computer Engineering Courses

 Ece 695C Master's Project Continuation (1)

-Load Graded.
+Course grading is Load Only and does not earn credit.
 Appropriate for master's students engaged in the master's project beyond the level applicable to their degree program.
 Prerequisites: Consent of department.

 Ece 697 Graduate Independent Study and Research (1-3)